AI Tools for Content Creators: Work Smarter, Not Harder

 5. Grammarly

-What it does: Checks grammar, clarity, tone, and conciseness, offering suggestions to improve readability and tailor vocabulary to your audience and intent.
+What it does: Checks grammar, clarity, tone, and conciseness, and offers suggestions for readability and vocabulary tailored to audience and intent.

 - When to use it: Final pass on articles, captions, scripts, and emails to ensure professional, error-free copy.